fibbl-docs/fibbl-docs.github.io/src/README.md

 In all subsequent code examples we don't use `token` and `secret` as it must be on a production website.

+## Shared behavior

+All Fibbl components work in the following way:

+1. Initially a component renders itself completely transparent.
+2. Then it checks availability of the product with the provided product id.
+3. If the product is available, the component makes itself visible.
+4. If not, the component hides itself.
+Currently, it's hidden with `display: none`, that is, not removed from the DOM.
+   But this way of hiding can be changed in the future, so you must rely on it (e.g. using CSS sibling selectors).

 ## fibbl-model-viewer

 An element to display a 3D model of product in a special viewer.